-Part of sustaining the DVHF approach is to support survivors to become stable in the long term.
+Part of sustaining the Domestic Violence Housing First (DVHF) approach is to support survivors to become stable in the long term.

 Sustainability for survivors: Access to resources, connection, money, and community support has a lot to do with long-term safety and stability.
 Create community connections and help survivors navigate systems:

 - Safety: stable housing in safe communities leads to safety.

 DVHF is proving to be a successful and sustainable approach to working with survivors.
 The keys are:

 - Diversified funding and a strategy for talking to your community

 - Guide your conversation with funders using examples of how programs are currently supporting survivors in accessing and retaining housing